craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 southeast of the Depot

 ### The Haven
-A welcoming Seeker holding that is in conflict with the nearby Military at the Cordon and the hostile Scavs and Mercenaries that operate in and nearby the Factory.
+A welcoming Seeker holding that is in conflict with the nearby Militants at the Cordon and the hostile Scavs and Mercenaries that operate in and nearby the Factory.

 #### The Northern Entrance
+The Northern Entrance is one of the three formally operated gates in the walls that contain the Old.
+The standing orders of those stationed at the Northern Entrance include both allowing entrants for a fee and disallowing, by fire and force, any unidentified persons from exiting.

 #### The Rookie Village